When you think of what to do and see in New York, you inevitably think of Manhattan, its lights and skyscrapers.

-New York is a city brimming with possibilities and a dream destination for many.
-First-time visitor?
-There is so much to discover that you can make an itinerary in many different ways.
-To make sure you don't miss a single corner of this city, here are my Must-Sees of Manhattan:
+New York is a dream destination for many and a great city brimming with possibilities.
+First time visitor?
+There is so much to discover that your itinerary can be approached in many different ways.
+To make sure you don't miss any corner of this city, here are my Manhattan must-sees.

 I still remember the first time I visited New York, I left my bags at the hotel and we quickly went down to the subway to get out at the Times Square stop.
-It was already night and my first feel of the streets of the Big Apple was this: the lights of Times Square had me ecstatic for several minutes and then I knew it would be my favorite city, forever.
+It was already night and my first contact with the streets of the Big Apple was this: the impact of the lights of Times Square had me ecstatic for several minutes and then I knew it would be my favorite city, forever.

 - Just look up to see some of the largest advertising screens in the world.

-- It is quite common to see the famous half-naked cowboy and other characters surrounded by tourists lining up to take a picture (if you do, you'll have to tip him).
+- It is quite common to see the famous half-naked cowboy and other characters surrounded by tourists lining up to take a picture with him (if you do, you will have to tip him).

 - Disney Store

-- M&M's themed store, where you will feel like Charlie in The Chocolate Factory.
+- M&M's themed store, where you will be a kid again.

-- World-famous clothing stores, such as H&M or Gap (Gap usually has quite a few sweatshirts and t-shirts personalized with New York-themed details, so it's a good place to buy an original souvenir).
+- Low cost clothing stores, like H&M or Gap (at Gap they usually have quite a few sweatshirts and t-shirts personalized with New York details, so it's a good place to buy more original "souvenirs".

-- The famous ball with which New York celebrates its New Year's Eve Chimes.
+- The famous ball with which they celebrate New Year's Eve in New York.

 - The famous red stairs from where you can appreciate the square from a higher perspective.